camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/02-controls/10-choices.html.md

 ### Example: minimal

-The following snippet illustrate the minimalistic way to render a dropdown selection with choices gathered from the server.
+The following snippet illustrates the minimalistic way to render a dropdown selection with choices gathered from the server.

 ```html